Tunneling in an anisotropic cubic Dirac semi-metal: Analysis of different limits

-Like in the mass-less case we find that there are two regimes.
+Like in the mass-less case we find again that there are two regimes.
 Regime 1 does not have much structure.
 This is because this regime corresponds to a thin barrier where both the exponentially decaying and oscillatory modes $q_{x,i}$ contribute equally inside the barrier.
-The length of this regime depends both on the details of the barrier and incoming wave.
-This is why it was necessary to introduce a bias $b$ for each of the curves to render the plot for regime 2 more lucid.
 In regime 2 we find that the resonances fulfill $(q_x^i-q_x^{i+1})L=\pi$, where $q_x^i$ labels the $i$-th wave maximum.
 This is similar to previous section and this requirement is called the Fabry-P\'erot resonance condition.

 In Fig. \ref{fig:deltaneq0smallangle_functheta} we show polar plots of the transmission coefficient $T_1$ as a function of the incident angle $\theta$.

 For the chosen parameters we find that the main effect of the mass-like term, $\delta$, is to weaken the strength of the barrier transmission.
 This is in full agreement with the semi-classical intuition one has that a heavier particle is "less quantum" and therefore should be less susceptible to exhibit quantum effects such as tunneling.